Tag Archives: number sequences

 Trapeziums

-• Area of a trapezium = lw, where l = average length and w = width (in other words, you have to add both lengths together and divide by two in order to find the average length)
+• Area of a trapezium = lw, where l = average length and w = width (in other words, you have to add both lengths together and divide by two to find the average length)

 Triangles (Trigonometry)